-Art (Fine Art) A Level
+Art (Fine Art)

-Students studying three A Levels will be expected to have a minimum of two GCSEs at grade B/6 and three GCSEs at grade C/4 including English Language and Mathematics at grade 5/4 or above.
+Students studying three A Levels will be expected to have a minimum of two GCSEs at grade 6 and three GCSEs at grade 5/4, including English Language and Mathematics at grade 5/4 or above.
 Or eight GCSEs at a minimum of grade 5.

-Fine art is created for purely aesthetic expression, communication, or contemplation.
+Fine Art is created for purely aesthetic expression, communication, or contemplation.
 It is about challenging the mundane; it is about rising above the banality of everyday life and opening our eyes to a whole new visual language, a whole new way of seeing.
 It’s emotive, a powerful tool that allows the artist to explore specific feelings of joy, sorrow, angst, outrage, tranquillity, pleasure, pain and exhilaration.
-This course requires commitment, passion and intellect and a fundamental ability to inspire with a desire to alter and challenge perception.
+This course requires commitment, passion and intellect with a fundamental ability to inspire and a desire to alter and challenge perception.
 It is a discipline that requires highly developed techniques and skills, which leads to the development of distinctively personal and recognizable practice and style.
 You must be able to draw confidently and creatively in order to complete this course successfully.
 You will develop your skills using pencil on paper to accurately render still lives, the human form, architecture and natural form.
 Once you have explored your topic through closely observed drawing you will then explore a wide range of traditional and digital media, materials, processes and techniques.

 You will be actively encouraged to experiment with media and materials; to embrace and your work whilst reflecting upon your process, application and progress.
 Fine Art practise fuels and stretches creativity however, these practical skills are hugely enhanced by contextual awareness and understanding.
 This understanding of how specific artists and artworks effect, challenge or reflect upon the human condition and our global society fundamentally underpins your creative practise.
 You will learn how to set out and make the most exquisite visual statements you are capable of creating, while exploring, exploiting and experimenting with a vast array of media and materials.

 Links with other subjects: